-It seems Christians hold very different views of homosexuality.
-Some churches accept homosexuals while other churches condemn gay people.
+It seems Christians hold different views of homosexuality.
+Some churches accept homosexuals while other churches condemn homosexuals.
 What does the Bible teach?
 Is it possible to be both a Christian and a homosexual?

-In many Western nations, homosexual marriage is now legal, and even where homosexual marriage remains against the law, homosexual couples may still enjoy many of the same parental and other legal rights as natural marriages.
-In the United States, acceptance of homosexuality is also growing fast with the Supreme Court recently mandating homosexual marriage in all fifty states.
+In many Western nations, homosexual marriage is now legal, and even where homosexual marriage is not recognized by the law, homosexual couples may still have the same parental and other legal rights as hetrosexual marriages.

-The same shifting winds of opinion have led many churches to accept openly homosexual members, and some congregations has begun to sanctify homosexual marriages while others no longer teach that homosexual acts are sinful or unnatural.
-In fact, in some "churches" homosexuals can assume leadership positions enjoying the full acceptance and encouragement of church members without shame or reproach.
+The same shifting winds of opinion have led many churches to endorse openly homosexual relationships, and some congregations have begun to sanctify homosexual marriages while others no longer teach that homosexual acts are sinful or unnatural.
+In fact, in some churches homosexuals can assume leadership positions receiving the full acceptance and encouragement of church members without reproach.

-Though the fight over homosexuality in our culture has moved to the front pages in recent decades, homosexual behavior has always been a part of human society.
-Ancient records and the Bible stories reflect its longevity in society, including accounts like Sodom and Gomorrah
+Homosexual behavior has always been a part of human society.
+Ancient records and the Bible stories reflect its longevity in society, including accounts like Sodom and Gomorrah.

 While most cultures condemned the practice, some cultures celebrated it.
 Historical accounts record that men in both the Greek and the Roman cultures practiced homosexuality routinely (although it's unclear how pervasive the practices were in the culture overall).
 Many of the emperors of Rome reportedly engaged in homosexual behavior, and ancient temples often featured male prostitutes for that reason.
 So while homosexuality has only recently emerged from the shadows in our culture, the practice has always flourished somewhere, whether underground or in full view.